 - Continued to partially fund one full-time DWI officer for the Dutchess County Sheriff’s Office.

-- The Program continues to update countywide training needs assessment survey to determine specific law enforcement training needs, and to develop an local operational plan to support, coordinate and provide those activities.
+- The Program continues to support countywide training needs to support the detection, apprehension, and prosecution of drivers impaired by both alcohol and drugs, and to develop a local operational plan to support, coordinate and provide those activities.

-- The County’s inventory list for loaned DWI equipment was validated and updated by the STOP-DWI Coordinator and Program Assistant.
+- The inventory list for loaned DWI equipment continues to be validated and updated by the STOP-DWI Coordinator and Program Assistant.

-- Funding to co-sponsor/support the 28th annual Mid Hudson Region STOP-DWI Conference in New Windsor, NY (April 7th 2011).
-STOP-DWI Program sponsorship provided 41 law enforcement personnel/STOP DWI advocates from Dutchess County the opportunity to attend the conference and training workshops.
+- Funding to co-sponsor/support the 30th Annual Mid Hudson Region STOP-DWI Enforcement/Prosecution Conference in New Windsor, NY (April 3rd 2014).
+STOP-DWI Program sponsorship provided 37 law enforcement personnel/STOP DWI advocates & Prosecutors from Dutchess County the opportunity to attend the conference and training workshops.